County shuts down oil operator drilling in tar sands between Oxnard and Camarillo

 • Finally, 10 of the new oil wells were sited within a 100-year floodplain, requiring review and permitting that was not approved by Public Works.

-The violations were found by county staff in April following a request by PEAK to drill 79 more wells using the risky cyclic steam method of drilling.
+The violations were found by county staff in April of 2019 following a request by PEAK to drill 79 more wells using the risky cyclic steam method of drilling.
 This is the same general area where U.S. Geological Survey scientists found petroleum-related gases in the Fox Canyon Aquifer, prompting the Ventura County Board of Supervisors to issue a moratorium on new cyclic steam oil drilling there.
 This source supplies water to 700,000 customers in Ventura, Oxnard, Port Hueneme, Camarillo, Moorpark and unincorporated Ventura County.

 Climate First: Replacing Oil & Gas (CFROG) applauds the proactive work by the county to identify the multiple problems at this site and protect the health and safety of residents.
 We are very concerned when an operator who doesn’t follow the rules is drilling in the shallow tar sands near our aquifer.